 This chunk of code sets up the URL by which you can direct polling webhooks to the REST Hook.
 It uses the standard authentication/authorization solution you've already implemented.
-Zapier responds with three elements: Putting an End to API Polling
+Zapier responds with three elements:

 - Authenticated User

-- target\url
+- target_url

 - event

 All three of these items are stored in local persistent data, which can be called upon when accessing the REST Hook.
 Of note is that Zapier recommends a few status codes for certain behaviors.
 For successful subscriptions, a 201 code, signifying "Created", should be returned.
 Likewise, when a non-unique subscription URL is set, a 409 code should be returned, signifying "Non-Unique".